udexon/DUDE/DUNIIX_Future.md

 - A. Do you believe that technological progress in the next 5 years would be greater than the past 5 years?
 - B. Do you believe that income gaps in the next 5 years will improve compared to the past 5 years?
-- C. If your answer for B is positive, what are the technological or non-technological factors do you think will contribute to B?
+- C. If your answer for B is positive, what are the technological or non-technological factors that you think will contribute to B?
+- D. Do you believe that what you currently believe or do not believe about the future will shape the future?
+- E. Take (I) Android, (II) Bitcoin and (III) China's dominance in technologies by 2021 for examples, what were your believes about them in 2010 or 2000?
+Do you believe that the people who believed and supported them were instrumental in producing the outcome, or do you believe that they all happened due to random chances?
+- F. Combining questions C, D and E, what are your predictions for 2025 and 2030?
+What or who will emerge as winners of technologies in 2025 and 2030?
+Will you play a role in the outcomes?

 Our own opinion for Question B for the past 5 years (improvement / narrowing of income gaps) have not been optimistic.